Greatest Common Factor Of 48 And 80

 • Start with Small Factors: When listing factors, start with small numbers like 1, 2, 3, and so on.
 This can help you quickly identify common factors.

 • Use Divisibility Rules: Use divisibility rules to quickly determine if a number is divisible by another number.
-For example, a number is divisible by 2 if it is even, by 3 if the sum of its digits is divisible by 3, and by 5 if it ends in 0 or 5.
+Here's one way to look at it: a number is divisible by 2 if it is even, by 3 if the sum of its digits is divisible by 3, and by 5 if it ends in 0 or 5.

 • Prime Factorization Shortcuts: Learn the prime factorizations of common numbers.
 This can save you time when using the prime factorization method.